janikvonrotz/janikvonrotz.ch/content/post/2025-01-27-work-with-llms-on-the-command-line.md

 I will most likely add new commands and other prompts.

 *Edits:*
-* Removed prompt response with git patch file as it was often not working correctly.*
+* Removed prompt response with git patch file as it was often not working correctly.
 * Renamed `llm-update` to `update-with-llm`
+* Updated how files are searched